MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/home-site-plan.md

 ---
-title: "Plan, create, and manage a home site for your organization" ms.reviewer: ms.author: hokavian
+title: "Plan, build, and launch a home site for your organization" ms.reviewer: ms.author: hokavian
 author: Holland-ODSP